 All mixed and ready to go.
 It took less than 5 minutes!

 The sand is very moldable.
 Great for building sand castles.

 So simple to make and keeps the kids occupied for hours. some other ideas for sensory bins with the sticky sand would be to add shells, sand shovels, and buckets.

-Homemade Sand Sensory Bin #2 – Homemade Sand – 123homeschool4me ( 2-ingredients)
+2. Sand Sensory Bin: Homemade Sand – 123homeschool4me ( 2-ingredients)

 I made the sand in spring/summer colors so it was perfect for ocean sensory bins/ farm sensory bins and a bug life sensory bin.
-I made those with toys/fillers from the dollar store.
+I made those with toys/fillers from the dollar store and Amazon.

 Bug exploration sensory bin

 Looking at the pictures of it, it looks the closest to actual moonsand.
 Can’t wait to try it out, just have not had a chance.

 Shells and Rock Sensory Bin

 5. Sand Sensory Bin: How to Make Colored Sand – Kid’s Craft Room